rapidsai/dask-upstream-testing/README.md

 This repository contains the scripts to run Dask's `gpu`-marked tests on a schedule.

+In addition, we run some light downstream tests, as an early warning check for breaking in downstream packages like cuDF, dask-cuDF, and cuML.

 ## Version Policy

 The primary goal here is to quickly identify breakages in tests defined in `dask/dask` and `dask/distributed`, so we'll use the latest `main` from each of those.